Query Result Page Options

 |Data Grouped By:||Year|

 This is one data source available in the Hawaiʻi Health Data Warehouse.
 Click the button below to go to the page with all the data sources.

 This is one topic the Hawaiʻi Health Data Warehouse has available for you.
 Click the button below to go to the page with all the health topics.

 Question Wording:During the past 30 days, on how many days did you have at least one drink of alcohol?
-A current drinker is an individual who consumed at least one alcoholic beverage in the past month.
+A current drinker is a student who consumed alcohol on one or more of the past 30 days.

 Suppression of EstimatesAccording to CDC guidelines, a minimum of 100 students must answer a question in order for it to be reported.
 Where the number of students is below 100, not reportable, will appear in the table